sybers/axios-chrome-messaging-adapter/README.md

 This limitation is due to the fact that only scalar values can pass through the chrome messaging API, making these callbacks functions unavailable for the moment.

-If one of these options is used, it will be ignored and the content script will show a warning.
+If one of these options is used, it will be ignored and the content script will emit a warning.

 ## Development